 If your eCSE proposal is selected for funding, you will be provided with an award letter and will be asked to agree to the eCSE Terms.
 Please view the Terms here in advance of submitting your eCSE proposal.
 Please get in touch via the ARCHER2 service desk if you have any questions about this.

 Implementation of algorithmic improvements within an existing code in a portable manner

 Improving the scalability of software on higher core counts in a portable manner

 Improving a code to enhance sustainability and maintainability

 Improvements to code that allow new science to be carried out on ARCHER2

-Porting and optimising a code to run efficiently on ARCHER2
+Migrating, porting and optimising a code in significant use by an EPSRC community to run efficiently on ARCHER2 and next generation architectures.

 Adding new functionalities to existing codes

 Code development to take a code from a Tier-2 (Regional) or local university cluster to ARCHER2